cygni/cts2023-turn-cygnicator/docs/README.md

 vTaskDelay() specifies a wake time relative to the time at which the function is called, vTaskDelayUntil() specifies the absolute (exact) time at which it wishes to unblock.

+if you want to have a fixed frequency, this can be hard to achieve with vTaskDelay since the task may take a different path through the code between calls, or may get interrupted or preempted a different number of times each time it executes.
 */

 // relative time delay